Events

 14:00-15:30

-Planning in an Uncertain World: The Evolving Role of Energy Modelling
+Session 7 - Planning in an Uncertain World: The Evolving Role of Energy Modelling

 As global tensions, uneven climate ambition, and short-term pressures grow, modellers face the challenge of staying relevant while guiding long-term decisions.
 This closing session brings international voices to explore how modelling can build trust, align short- and long-term goals, and engage policymakers and the public.
 It will spotlight global responses, highlight equity and transparency, and open the door to future discussions on governance and collaboration.